Introduction

 Indeed, the solution is straightforward: use Oracle Data Guard.

 To enable Data Guard by clicking a button via Cloud Tooling, looking at the documentation, the primary and standby databases must be in the same compartment, have identical database versions, and have both Exadata system shapes.
 The latest one is significant.
 It says, “both Exadata system shapes,” i.e., both use Exadata Cloud Infrastructure.
-There is no restriction on the Exadata model (X6, X7, X8, X8M, or X9M).
-For example, the primary database can be on X7 while the standby is on X9M.
+There is no restriction on the Exadata model (X6, X7, X8, X8M, X9M, or X11M).

-Let’s discuss two scenarios (actually three).
+Let’s discuss two scenarios.
 As an example, we assume a migration from X7 to X9M.

 No Data Guard in place yet

-If you are not using Data Guard for your database yet, then the steps are very straightforward:
+If you are not using Data Guard for your database yet:

 - Provision a new X9M Exadata Infrastructure.